Jualsa/Getting-and-Cleaning-Data-Course/README.md

 ================================

-Description of how the sript run_analysis.r works (this comments also included in the .r file)
+Description of how the sript run_analysis.r works (these comments also included in the .r file)

 First af all, we read all the data needed -features.txt: List of all features.